A-J's Dockside Restaurant

 The Social Club

 Perfectly positioned in the middle of Tybee Island, the Tybee Island Social Club is a hot spot among locals and visitors.
-From a weekly Bluegrass Brunch to nightly live music, this eatery offers a new take on island cuisine.
+A weekend isn't complete without a visit to their live music brunch.
+This eatery certainly offers a new take on island cuisine.
 At the top of our list is their full raw bar filled with fresh cold water oysters.
 If raw isn’t your style, try their Oysters Pulaski – five baked oysters topped with parmesan cheese, bacon, andouille, collards and panko bread crumbs.

 Fannie's on the Beach